Harpy Eagle Facts

 The truly stunning Harpy Eagle possesses an extremely visually striking physical appearance.
 This easily sets it apart from related species.
 This statement holds true for several reasons.
 Its sheer physical size only represents one of these factors, however.

 But, as remains true of many species, this bird displays the trait of sexual dimorphism.
-In its case, however, this means that the female reaches a significantly greater size than her male counterpart.
+In its case, though, this means that the female of the species reaches a significantly greater size than her male counterpart.
 Both genders also have the largest talons of any type of eagle.

-Firstly, the female of the marvelous species, being the larger of the two, typically attains a maximum body length measuring about 3.5 ft (1.07 m).
+The female of the marvelous species, usually being the larger of the two, typically attains a maximum body length measuring about 3.5 ft (1.07 m).
 The smaller male of the species pales in comparison.
 He rarely exceeds a body length of 2 ft 10 in (86.5 cm).

 Both genders of the Harpy Eagle do share many characteristics.
 This includes displaying the same overall physical appearance.
 The upper portions of the body present dark black feathers.
 Yet, the underside of the bird remains primarily white in color.